wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    o  Also clarified that if there is an NTA at foo.bar.baz.example, and
-      a positive *trust anchor* at bar.baz.example, the most specific wins.
-I'm not very happy with this text, any additional text gratefully accepted...
+      a positive *trust anchor* at bar.baz.example, the most specific

-   -03 to -04: